chopralab/CLAW_MRM/README.md

 # Using default name "CLAW"
 conda env create -f requirements/CLAW.yml

-# Or specify a custom environment name
+# Or specify a custom environment name (make any name you want in place of my_custom_name)
 conda env create -f requirements/CLAW.yml -n my_custom_name

 # Activate the environment
 conda activate CLAW  # or your custom name